calcium and vitamin d tablets

 Should I take calcium and Vitamin D tablets together, and do I also need Vitamin K2?

-Calcium and Vitamin D3 should always be taken together — D3 is the biochemical requirement for active calcium transport across the intestinal wall, without which a significant proportion of dietary and supplemental calcium is not absorbed.
-However, the complete clinical protocol adds Vitamin K2 as the third non-optional component.
-K2 activates two calcium-regulating proteins — osteocalcin (which incorporates calcium into bone matrix) and matrix Gla protein (which prevents calcium from depositing in arterial walls).
-Without K2, the calcium mobilised by D3 has no regulatory direction and may contribute to soft-tissue calcification despite being absorbed.
-The Knapen 2013 RCT validated 180mcg of MK-7 K2 as the therapeutic dose for meaningful bone density outcomes; the Geleijnse 2004 cohort study linked higher K2 intake to a 57 per cent reduction in cardiac mortality.
-The clinical case for the three-nutrient system over a two-nutrient system is compelling and directly supported by large-scale human evidence.
+Calcium and Vitamin D3 should always be taken together — D3 is the nutritional requirement for active calcium transport across the intestinal wall, without which a significant proportion of dietary and supplemental calcium may not be absorbed.
+The more complete nutritional protocol adds Vitamin K2 as a third component.
+K2 activates two calcium-regulating proteins — osteocalcin (which supports calcium incorporation into bone matrix) and matrix Gla protein (which supports healthy calcium distribution in arterial tissue).
+The Knapen 2013 RCT examined 180mcg of MK-7 K2 for bone mineral density outcomes over three years; the Geleijnse 2004 study examined associations between dietary K2 intake and general cardiovascular health maintenance.
+The published case for the three-nutrient system over a two-nutrient system is supported by large-scale human evidence.
+Always read the label and follow the directions for use.
+Vitamin and mineral supplements can only be of assistance if dietary intake is inadequate.

 How much Vitamin D3 and calcium do I need daily as an Australian adult?

 The NHMRC 2017 Nutrient Reference Values recommend 1,000mg of calcium daily for adults under 50, rising to 1,300mg for women over 50 and all adults over 70.
 For Vitamin D3, the Adequate Intake is 600 IU for adults under 70 and 800 IU for those over 70 — but these values assume average sun exposure.
-For indoor-working Australian adults or those in southern states during winter, most clinical guidelines recommend 1,000 IU of D3 daily as a supplementation dose that maintains serum 25-hydroxyvitamin D above the 50 nmol/L sufficiency threshold without approaching the 4,000 IU safe upper level.
-For MK-7 K2, the Knapen 2013 trial dose of 180mcg daily is the most clinically validated target for bone mineral density outcomes.
+For indoor-working Australian adults or those in southern states during winter, most clinical guidance recommends 1,000 IU of D3 daily as a supplementation dose that supports serum 25-hydroxyvitamin D above the 50 nmol/L sufficiency threshold without approaching the 4,000 IU safe upper level.
+For MK-7 K2, the Knapen 2013 trial dose of 180mcg daily is the most examined research-informed target for bone mineral density support.
+If symptoms persist, consult your health professional.

 What is the difference between calcium carbonate and calcium citrate?

 Calcium carbonate requires stomach acid to dissolve and is best absorbed when taken with food, making it suitable for most adults who take their supplements with meals.
 It provides a higher percentage of elemental calcium per weight than citrate (40 percent versus 21 percent), meaning fewer tablets are needed to deliver the same nominal calcium dose.
 Calcium citrate does not require stomach acid for absorption, making it the preferred form for individuals taking proton pump inhibitors or H2 blockers, those with achlorhydria (low stomach acid, more common in older adults), or anyone who prefers to take their supplements away from meals.
-Calcium citrate is also marginally less likely to cause the constipation or bloating that some people experience with carbonate at higher doses.
-For most adults with normal gastric function who take their supplements with breakfast or dinner, calcium carbonate is clinically adequate.
+For most adults with normal gastric function who take their supplements with breakfast or dinner, calcium carbonate is nutritionally adequate.
 For older adults or those on acid-suppressing medications, calcium citrate is the superior choice.

 Can I get enough Vitamin D from sunlight in Australia without supplementing?